QnnOkabayashi/Quantum/README.md

 # Compilation details

-To build the module on your machine, your computer must have Python developer tools installed (see below).
+To build the module on your machine, you need to configure a `pypath.h` file so the module can access the Python internals provided by the Python Developer tools.

-`pypath.h` allows the module to include a general filepath, so the user doesn't have to modify internal code.
+If you already have the Python developer tools installed on your machine, skip to step 2.

 ## 1. Installing Python developer tools

 ### **Linux**
-You should be able to install the dev tools with the following command
+You should be able to install the dev tools with the following command:

 ```
-sudo apt-get install python3.8-dev
+$ sudo apt-get install python3.8-dev
 ```

 ### **OSX**